 UNDERSTANDING TECH RAGE

-The need for instantaneous results when dealing with technology has created a phenomenon best described as “tech rage”.
+The need for instantaneous results when dealing with technology has created a phenomenon best described as “technology rage”.
 We all know that overwhelming feeling of stress, anger, and anxiety when technology is not functioning correctly.
 Whether it be slow performance, connectivity issues, or frozen applications; it makes people bounce off the walls with frustration.
-Luckily for Jacksonville Businesses, Kustura Technologies is here to help prevent tech rage from taking over your office.
+Luckily for Jacksonville Businesses, Kustura Technologies is here to help prevent technology rage from taking over your office.

 FINDING A MANAGED SERVICE PROVIDER (MSP)